andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

   <figcaption class="figure-caption">Gotta pay the troll toll</figcaption>
 </figure>

+Back down in town we spend an hour or so wandering about, at one point venturing over to a church with a cannonball embedded in its wall from a *18th century?* battle.
+While the church is quite striking the cannonball is... underwhelming.

+We make it back to the apartment after midnight while a dusky haze hangs in the night sky.
+Everyone is wiped and crashed immediately, eager for an adventure to the fjords!

 <h4 class="article-subheader">Fjord Fordin'</h4>
-We take our time rousing ourselves after our late night enjoying the midnight sun.
+We are in no hurry to rouse ourselves after our late night enjoying the midnight sun.
 Haphazardly packed, we spill onto the streets of Bergen just before checkout time.
 After a bit of moseying we make our way to G&oslash;dt Br&oslash;d for some breakfast and coffee.
 Seeing as it's nearly noon our